 So if your health insurer is leaving the exchange but remaining in the off-exchange market, the exchange will be able to auto-re-enroll you in a plan from a different carrier (assuming you don’t return to the exchange to pick a new plan), but your carrier will not be able to auto-renew your coverage to an off-exchange version of your plan.

 HHS notes that carriers can communicate with their insureds, letting them know that the off-exchange plans are available.
 But they cannot simply switch insureds to the off-exchange plans automatically.
+This is beneficial to consumers, since premium subsidies are only available in the exchange, and most enrollees do qualify for premium subsidies each year.

 Could you be mapped to a higher premium?